-Aside from the question of who of sound mind would plan their big day in the darkest depths of winter, figuring out what to wear for a winter wedding is more often than not a complete pain in the backside.
+Aside from the question of who in sound mind would plan their big day to fall during the darkest depths of winter, figuring out what to wear for a winter wedding is more often than not a complete pain in the backside.

 Black tie?
 Red tie?
 Air tie?
-Go sans socks or wear bright white tennis socks?
-We’re joking, don’t you even entertain the thought of white socks.
+Go sans-socks or wear bright white tennis socks?
+We’re joking, don’t even entertain the thought of white socks.
 Counterintuitively, deciding which clothes to put on to celebrate the eternal (fingers crossed) union of two kindred souls is painful, passionless and devoid of warm feeling.

-While we can’t advise on how stingy or spendthrifty you should be with your gift we can advise on how to nail your winter wedding getup, whether you’re a groom, part of the wedding party or one of those (quietly seething) people who has only been invited to the after-party.
-Starting with these three rules…
+While we can’t advise on how stingy or spendthrifty you should be with your gift, we can advise on how to nail your winter wedding getup, whether you’re a groom, part of the wedding party or one of those (quietly seething) people who has only been invited to the after-party.

 Winter Wedding Style Rules

 It’s ironic that many couples spend hours agonising over the thickness and graphic design of their invitations but blithely ignore the ridiculous ambiguity of their designated dress code.
 So, it’s up to you (or rather us) to read between the lines.